NanoComp/meep/doc/docs/Python_User_Interface.md

 —
 Given an energy object, returns a list of the current energy density spectrum for the electric, magnetic, or total fields, respectively that it has accumulated.

-As described in [Tutorial/Basics](Python_Tutorials/Basics.md), to compute the energy density from the scattered fields you often want to save the Fourier-transformed fields from a "normalization" run and then load them into another run to be subtracted.
+As described in [Introduction/Transmittance/Reflectance Spectra](Introduction.md#transmittancereflectance-spectra) and [Tutorial/Basics/Transmittance Spectrum of a Waveguide Bend](Python_Tutorials/Basics.md#transmittance-spectrum-of-a-waveguide-bend) for flux computations, to compute the energy density from the scattered fields you often want to save the Fourier-transformed fields from a "normalization" run and then load them into another run to be subtracted.
 This can be done via:

 **`save_energy(filename, energy)`**
 —